Davethedata/PHBS_Blockchain_2018/README.md

 (图片）

-## Blockchain trilemma——————Decentralization, Security, Scalability
+## Blockchain trilemma————Decentralization, Security, Scalability

 A trilemma is a difficult choice from three options, each of which is (or appears) unacceptable or unfavourable.
 Many observe that blockchains have their own trilemma – one that is preventing mass adoption.